Contemplating today's Gospel

 “Though one may be rich, one’s life does not consist of possessions”

 Fr.
-Lluc TORCAL Monk of Santa Maria de Poblet (Santa Maria de Poblet, Tarragona, Spain)Today, if we do not close our eyes and our ears, the Gospel’s clarity and directness will strike through us: “Take care to guard against all greed, for though one may be rich, one’s life does not consist of possessions” (Lk 12:15).
-Where does man's life come from?
+Lluc TORCAL Monk of Santa Maria de Poblet (Santa Maria de Poblet, Tarragona, Spain)Today, if we do not cover our ears and close our eyes, the Gospel will deeply move us with its clarity: “Take care to guard against all greed, for though one may be rich, one’s life does not consist of possessions” (Luke 12:15).
+What is it that ensures man's life?

-We know quite well where Jesus' life comes from, because He, Himself, has told us: “For just as the Father has life in himself, so also he gave to his Son the possession of life in himself” (Jn 5:26).
-We all know that Jesus' life does not come only from the Father, but it also consists in abiding by His will, as the Father's will is the nourishment for Jesus, and it amounts to carrying out His work of salvation among men, by offering His life for His friends, which is the greatest sign of love.
-Jesus' life is, therefore, a life totally received from the Father and totally handed over to the same Father and, through the love to the Father, to all men.
-How can human life, therefore, be sufficient per se?
-How can it be denied that our life is a gift we have received and, because of that, if nothing else, we have to be grateful for it?
-“Nobody can claim to be the master of his own life” (St. Jerome).
+We know very well what ensures the life of Jesus, because He himself has told us: “For just as the Father has life in himself, so also he gave to his Son the possession of life in himself” (Jn 5:26).
+We know that Jesus' life not only comes from the Father, but consists in doing his will, since this is his nourishment, and the Father's will is equivalent to accomplishing his great work of salvation among men, giving his life for his friends, a sign of the most exalted love.
+Jesus' life, then, is a life received totally from the Father and given totally to the Father himself and, out of love for the Father, to men.
+Can human life, then, be sufficient in itself?
+Can it be denied that our life is a gift, that we have received it and that, for that reason alone, we should give thanks?
+“Nobody can claim to be the master of his own life” (Saint Jerome).

-Following this same logic, the missing question could only be: how can our life have any meaning at all if it is a life turned in upon itself, and is satisfied by saying: “Now as for you, you have so many good things stored up for many years, rest, eat, drink, be merry!”
-(Lk 12:19)?
-If Jesus' life is a gift received and a gift always given with love, our own life —that we cannot deny we have also received— ought to become, following Jesus' life, a total gift to God and to our brothers, because “Whoever loves his life loses it” (Jn 12:25).
+Following this logic, we only need to ask ourselves: What meaning can our life have if it is closed in on itself, if it finds its pleasure in saying: “Now as for you, you have so many good things stored up for many years, rest, eat, drink, be merry!”
+(Luke 12:19)?
+If Jesus' life is a gift always received and given in love, our life—which we cannot deny having received—must become, following Jesus's, a total gift to God and to our brothers and sisters, because “whoever loves his life loses it” (Jn 12:25).

 Thoughts on Today's Gospel